You might feel a bit desperate because your product is not selling as well as you predicted.

 It was a good product but it didn’t sell well since there was a lot of competition.

-Sugarman decided then to take advantage of the current affairs to create an ad with a hook.
-An ad which told a story and didn’t just listed the computer’s features.
+Sugarman decided then to make use of the current affairs to create an ad with a hook.
+An ad that told a story and didn’t just list the computer’s features.

 He asked Anatoli Karpov, the Soviet chess champion, for permission to use his name in order to endorse the product.